microsoft/BotFramework-Composer/extensions/samples/assets/shared/README.md

 This section covers steps to provision required Azure resources using JavaScript scripts.
 If you already have your Azure resources provisioned, skip to the [publish a bot to Azure](#publish-a-bot-to-azure) section.

-Follow these instructions to provision Azure resources:
+Follow these instructions to manually provision Azure resources:

 1. Open a new Command Prompt and navigate to the **scripts** folder of your bot's project folder.
 For example: